rideau-info.com

 The Rideau offers a myriad of choices for the canoeist or kayaker.
 It can be paddled the full length from Kingston to Ottawa (6 to 10 days).
 Any section can be done as a circle trip.
 Or any portion can be done depending on your interests and timeframe.

-The best planning guides are the Paddling Guides to the Rideau which you can find in the Watson's Paddling Guides section of the main paddling page.
+The best planning guides are the Paddling Guides to the Rideau which you can find in the Watson's Paddling Guides section of the main paddling section.
 Each of those guides contains a 1:50,000 map plus a listing of Points of Interest.
 These guides can be viewed on-line and/or downloaded as PDF files (print out and/or take with you on your mobile device).
+You can also get the entire set (18) as a single PDF download (Watson's Paddling Guide to the Rideau Canal)

 The Rideau is serviced by public transportation.
 An alternative to a circle route is to launch from a community on the bus route and pull out at another such community and use the bus to get back and retrieve your vehicle.
 The Rideau corridor is served by Greyhound bus lines which makes stops at several Rideau communities including Kingston, Seeleys Bay (flag stop), Portland, Smiths Falls and Ottawa.
 You can contact Greyhound at 1-800-668-8747 (or locally 613-547-4916 in Kingston or 613-238-5900 in Ottawa) or visit their website at: www.greyhound.ca